 Bundt cakes are desserts that can hold up to additions like jams, jellies or preserves.
 The batter tends to be more structurally sound, than a Genoise (French sponge cake), while still offering a soft-crumb consistency.
 Nuts, spices and a touch of cocoa are folded into this Tennessee bundt, giving it color and flavor similar to a red velvet cake, minus the red dye, but with a delicate taste.
 Allspice, cinnamon and nutmeg give each bite a warming sensation that I often associate with the holiday season however, its balance of flavors make it an enjoyable treat any time of the year.

 The caramel frosting, quickly made on the stove top, provides a glossy finish to roll down the sides of this swirling bundt.
-The contrasting tastes of toffee with a mildly nutty fruited cake makes it perfect with a cup of coffee or tea at mid-afternoon, or served for dessert on a chilly night.
+The contrasting tastes of toffee with a mildly nutty fruited cake makes it perfect with a cup of coffee or tea at mid-afternoon, or served after dinner for dessert on a chilly night.
 The recipe calls for seedless jam, but if you don’t mind a few seeds, any berry jam will do just fine.

 1 1/2 cups whole pecans, toasted and chopped

 1 cup butter, room temperature